-Previous to joining MobileDay, I recall a time when I was at my house getting ready for work and suddenly realized that I was already 1 minute late to a conference call.
+Previous to joining MobileDay, I recall a time when I was at my house getting ready for work and suddenly realized that I was already a minute late to a conference call.
 Panicking, I had to open my email and furiously search for the conference number.
-It was some obscure number coupled with a pin number AND a password.
-And I couldn’t find a pen to write it down.
-I finally found some lipstick and wrote the information on the mirror, and by the time I finally got into the call, I was about 5 minutes late and half crazed.
+It was some obscure number coupled with a PIN number and a password.
+Even worse, I couldn’t find a pen to write it down.
+I finally found some lipstick and wrote the information on the mirror, and by the time I finally got into the call, I was about five minutes late and half crazed.
 Not the most productive conference call I’ve ever been part of.

 MobileDay enables people to calmly dial into conference calls in the shortest time possible, without the use of lipstick as a writing instrument.

 I found an article titled “How mobile enterprise apps allow micro-moments of productivity at work,” and it immediately brought to mind the effortless simplicity of MobileDay.

 As the article says, what may at first seem like an insignificant micro improvement in productivity may in the long run add up and make a big difference.
 Not to mention that sometimes the improvement takes you from frantically scrambling for something, anything, to write with, to being reminded of your call and effortlessly and joining by pressing one big green button.
 Micro improvements may often times be overlooked because they seem so straightforward or obvious.
 In reality, if an application provides a micro improvement, it is likely an incredibly elegant application that has been very carefully developed to seem effortless.